The adtech industry’s unlawful data flows

 DFF’s support began in 2019 with a pre-litigation research grant to ORG, who hosted a workshop and developed a plan for further co-ordinated complaints to data protection authorities across the EU.

 Building on the plan developed, ORG, Liberties and Panoptykon received a new grant in 2020 supporting their joint work to take co-ordinated litigation, advocacy, and campaigning activities.
-They aim to put pressure on data protection authorities across Europe to investigate and take enforcement action against the online advertising industry.
-So far complaints have been made to 21 data protection authorities across the EU.
-Additionally, in late 2020, ORG took the UK Information Commissioner’s Office to court for failure to act on one of the initial complaints filed in 2018.
+They aimed to put pressure on data protection authorities across Europe to investigate and take enforcement action against the online advertising industry.
+Complaints were made to 21 data protection authorities across the EU.

 Strategic Goal